-When 20% of more of shareholders vote contrary to management, we believe that boards should engage with shareholders on the issue and demonstrate some initial level of responsiveness.
+When 20% of more of shareholders vote contrary to management (which occurs when more than 20% of votes on the proposal are cast as AGAINST and/or ABSTAIN), we believe that boards should engage with shareholders on the issue and demonstrate some initial level of responsiveness.
 These include instances when 20% or more of shareholders:

-- (i) withhold votes from (or vote against) a director nominee; - (ii) vote against a management-sponsored proposal; or - (iii) vote for a shareholder proposal.
+- (i) withhold votes from (or vote against) a director nominee; or - (ii) vote against a management-sponsored proposal.